-Helping students become proficient at recognizing suitable sources and integrating them effectively into their work is no small task.
-Yet, many educators say that the benefits in doing so are well worth the effort.
+Helping students become proficient at recognizing suitable sources and integrating them effectively into their work is a skill that will greatly benefit them throughout their lives.
 Working with sources not only exposes students to different perspectives, but it also helps them view information through a more critical lens.
-That’s a life skill in itself!

-We’ve designed Kialo Edu discussions to help students incorporate the use of supporting evidence into their arguments, whether they are younger learners just learning to recognize sources, or older students working on a capstone essay.
-However you choose to approach this, our features support teachers in helping their students become confident identifying and using credible sources!
+We’ve designed Kialo Edu discussions to help students incorporate the use of supporting evidence into their arguments, whether they are younger learners just beginning to recognize sources or older students working on a capstone essay.
+However you choose to approach this, Kialo discussions can support teachers in helping students become confident in identifying and using credible sources!

 How students can cite sources with Kialo Edu’s Sources sidebar

 Kialo Edu discussions make it easy to add and keep track of sources.
-When your students add links as supporting evidence to their claims, the links are all stored in an alphabetical list in the Sources sidebar.
+When students add sources (either online or offline) as supporting evidence to their claims, the links are stored in an alphabetical list in the Sources sidebar.

-With this collated list of sources, you can quickly review them and offer feedback as needed.
+You can quickly review this collated list of sources and offer feedback as needed.
 Not only that, your students have a system that organizes their references.
 This is particularly useful if they’re using the discussion to develop their ideas for an essay.

-But aside from these features, how else might you work on using sources in your classes with Kialo Edu discussions?
+But aside from these features, how else might you practice using sources in your classes with Kialo Edu discussions?
 Here are a few engaging activities suitable for different age groups.

 Engaging activities for using and evaluating sources on Kialo Edu